mmistakes/minimal-mistakes/_posts/reads/2017-04-12-bad-feminist-by-roxane-gay.md

 ---
 title: "Bad Feminist by Roxane Gay"
-excerpt: &excerpt "Excerpt about the book."
+excerpt: &excerpt "Challenge your presumptions about feminism.
+Embrace your own version.
+Basically, they just don't want women to be treated like shit."
-tweet: "Keep it short."
+tweet: "Challenge your presumptions about being a feminist."
 date: 2017-04-14
 modified: 2017-04-14
 category: reads